guireiso/omicscope/docs/nebula.rst

 Differentially regulated - *object.diff_reg()*
 --------------------------------------------------

-The comparison between groups can be performed only at differentially regulated levels, showing the number of proteins that are up- and down-regulated.
+The comparison between groups can only be performed at differentially regulated levels, displaying the number of up-regulated and down-regulated proteins.

 .. code-block:: python